articles

 What I Liked

 Paris needs no introduction, but I’ll still provide one!
-As a native Londoner, I’ve been to Paris many times – it’s very easy to get to!
+I’ve been to Paris many times.
 I can honestly say that I never tire of the city, and that it’s truly majestic.
-Tourist sites like the Louvre, Eiffel Tower, Arc De Triomphe and Notre Dame and unbelievably beautiful.
-I really believe that there’s no other city that matches its grandeur.
+Tourist sites like the Louvre, Eiffel Tower, Arc De Triomphe and Notre Dame are unbelievably beautiful.
+There’s no other city that matches its grandeur.

 The Hotel is located in the fashionable Opera region of Paris – at the heart of the action.
 It’s 15 minutes walk from the Louvre Museum, and the area is bustling with bars, cafes and restaurants.
 The establishments cater for all budgets too, from street vendors to high end venues.